besaoct/ilm-book/README.md

 ## Installation

-To install IlmLang, use Cargo to fetch and build it from crates.io:
+To install ilm, use Cargo to fetch and build it from crates.io:

 ```bash
 cargo install ilm